pynashorg/pynashorg.github.com/jobs.md

 ### Python Jobs in Nashville

-To add a job, make a [Pull Request](https://github.com/pynashorg/pynashorg.github.com) or email [Jason](https://github.com/pynashorg/pynashorg.github.com).
+To add a job, make a [Pull Request](https://github.com/pynashorg/pynashorg.github.com) or email [the organizers](mailto:pynash.organizers@gmail.com).
 The job must be based in Nashville, and you must be employed within the organization.
 It will live for 30 days unless you resubmit it.